cssnr/update-version-tags-action/README.md

 ### Rolling Back

-To rollback tags you must use a PAT with the `repo` permission.
+To rollback tags you must use a PAT with the `repo` and `workflow` permissions.
 The target `sha` will be parsed from the target `tag` provided in the UI.

 This is the workflow used by this Action to roll back tags: [tags.yaml](.github/workflows/tags.yaml)

+For example, if you releases `v1.0.1` but wanted to roll back to `v1.0.0`.
+You would run the workflow with tag `v1.0.0` it would update the `v1` and `v1.0` tags (or what ever tags you manually specify) to point back to the sha of tag `v1.0.0`.

+_This same workflow could be used to manually roll forward without a PAT._

 ```yaml
 name: 'Tags'